 Apple cashed in nicely, but consumers don’t seem to want to spend a ton of money on a phone and a tablet.

 Only 13.2 million consumers last quarter wanted to get an iPad!
-Which, OK, is 70 percent more than bought a Kindle Fire tablet.
+Which, okay, is 70 percent more than bought a Kindle Fire tablet.
 But, still.

 Amazon shouldn’t plan on going after Apple next.
 It simply doesn’t need to.